ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/unit-tests.md

 - `App.vue`
 - `views/Home.vue`

 These components do not currently do much, so now is a really good time to scaffold the tests for them so we can build the tests up as we go.
 On the filesystem, we will build a structure of unit tests under `tests/unit` that mimics our file structure under `src`.
-Thise keeps the tests out of the way of our code while still keeping them easy to find.
+This keeps the tests out of the way of our code while still keeping them easy to find.

 ### Configuration